sunnythree/Grape/README.md

 * build network by JSON.(JSON is more readable than protobuf)
 * c++ and cuda (specially cuda)is very fast.

+## Compile

+linux:
+change Makefile to open/close GPU,OPENMP,DEBUG,TEST
+and then just excute:
+    make
+os x:
+os x do not support cuda,so disable GPU option,and change "CC" and "CPP" In Makefile
+to set one gcc compiler,and then you just need excute:
+    make
+after excute make,Grape and libGrape.so(libGrape.dylib in os x) libGrape.a will generated. if you want compile unit test,just excute:
+    make test

 ## Examples

 For now,mnist example is offered,Fully connected neural networks can easily reach 98%
 and convolutional neural networks can easily reach 99%.
+for running full connected neural network to train and test on mnist dataset, excute:
+    ./Grape cfg/mnist/mnist_net.json
+for running convolution neural network to train and test on mnist dataset,excute:
+    ./Grape cfg/mnist/mnist_net_conv.json

 ## Design Thought
 net contains a lot of graphs: